firas-at/language-trainer-be/README.md

 ## Project setup

-1. Make sure to compy `.env.sample` file into `.env` file and set the environment variables values
+1. Make sure to copy `.env.sample` file into `.env` file and set the environment variables values

 2. Execute the following: